jarasanz/rainbow-ov2500/README.md

 ## Installation

-1. Install or use your favourite Linux distro, I'll be using Ubuntu
-2. Install node.js, I would recommend to go LTS or latest, but usually Ubuntu repos are not so updated.
+**1.** Install or use your favourite Linux distro, I'll be using Ubuntu **2.** Install node.js, I would recommend to go LTS or latest, usually Ubuntu repos are not so updated regarding Node.js.
   - Install from binary packages - [Node.js Downloads](https://nodejs.org/en/download/)
   - Install from NodeSource repository - [Node.js Installing from PPA for Ubuntu/Debian](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
     * For Current-Latest features (Node.js 9):